-Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water, including rainwater, water from wetlands, rivers, and lakes Relevant 38,592.33 Higher There has been a 10% increase in fresh surface water withdrawal.
-This is mostly due to the ramping up of the new Waggaman, Louisiana ammonia plant, which uses fresh river water for non- contact cooling purposes. (this use made up 89.1% of out total water withdrawal in 2018).
-Brackish surface water/Seawater Relevant 1.9 About the same Desalinated water is used at Donoro, Mexico.

-Groundwater - renewable Relevant 7,147.04 13 percent less groundwater was extracted in 2018.
-This is mostly due to a major scheduled maintenance shut down at the Phosphate Hill ammonia manufacturing site, which uses groundwater for cooling purposes.
-Groundwater - non-renewable Not relevant Produced/Entrained water Not relevant Third party sources Relevant 4,769.64 About the same
+Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water, including rainwater, water from wetlands, rivers, and lakes Relevant 34,227.56 Lower There has been an 11% decrease in fresh surface water withdrawal.
+This is mostly due to decreased production.
+Fresh surface water made up 75.2% of our total water withdrawal.
+Brackish surface water/Seawater Relevant 2.14 About the same Desalinated water is used at Donoro, Mexico.
+Groundwater - renewable Relevant 7,114.17 About the same Groundwater use was reduced in both the current reporting year (due to the impact of flooding) and the previous reporting year (due to a planned maintenance shutdown) at the Phosphate Hill site in Australia, which uses groundwater for all water supplies.
+Groundwater - non-renewable Not relevant Produced/Entrained water Not relevant Third party sources Relevant 4,156.86 Lower Municipal water use was 12 percent lower than last year.
+This was mostly due to reduced production at the Waggaman, Louisiana ammonia plant.